Overview

 General requirements

-A levels - BBB-BBC
+A levels - BBB-BCC

-UCAS points - 112-120 points to include a minimum of 2 A levels, or equivalent, one of which must be in a relevant subject (Anthropology, Childhood and Youth Studies, Criminology, Critical Thinking, Early Years, Education, English, Health and Social Care, Law, Philosophy, Politics, Psychology, R.E, Sociology, Social Policy, Theology).
+UCAS points - 104-120 points to include a minimum of 2 A levels, or equivalent, one of which must be in a relevant subject (Anthropology, Childhood and Youth Studies, Criminology, Critical Thinking, Early Years, English, Health and Social Care, Law, Philosophy, Politics, Psychology, R.E, Sociology, Social Policy, Theology).
 Access courses in Health and Social Care are also acceptable

 T-levels - Merit.
 Acceptable T Level Subjects: T Level in Health, T Level in Healthcare Science, T Level in Education and Childcare